Hadronic structure on the light-front II: QCD strings, Wilson lines and potentials: Spin-flavor interactions for light quarks

 \be 1-{\bf P}_{12}=\frac 12(1-\tau_1\cdot \tau_2) \ee with ${\bf P}_{12}$ the flavor pair permutation operator.
-The extra spin-spin interaction proportional to $B_{2N}$ is $1/N_c$ suppressed in comparison to the scalar interaction.
-The remaining tensor interaction in (\ref{27X}) flips the helicity of the incoming quark pair from L-left to R-right in the instanton contribution, and vice-versa in the anti-instanton contribution.
-This last part selects the scalar, pseudoscalar and tensor channels from the vector and pseudo-vector channels where it vanishes.
-For instance, it is attractive in the pion channel and zero in the rho channel ($N_c=3$)
+The spin-flip interaction $\sigma_{\perp 1}\cdot\sigma_{\perp 2}$ remains on the light front in the near mass-shell limit, and flips the helicity of the incoming quark pair from L-left to R-right in the instanton contribution, and vice-versa in the anti-instanton contribution.
+The corresponding interactions in the scalar and pseudoscalar channels follow by Fierzing.
+There is no induced interaction by Fierzing in the vector and pseudo-vector channels.
+In particular, it is attractive in the pion channel and zero in the rho channel ($N_c=3$)